Zentraler Omnibusbahnhof Berlin: Usage

-Future
+Basic Overhaul and Capacity Expansion

 A basic overhaul and capacity expansion is currently underway.
 The complete reconstruction of the traffic system and the inclusion of the existing bus parking area should make it possible to serve all bus stops independently of each other in the future, and their number should continue to rise to 37.
 In addition, a basic overhaul of the buildings including energetic renovation as well as an extension of the bus stop shelter in House A is planned.
 Construction was scheduled to begin in June 2016 and was then expected to take three years but ultimately took longer.
 Initially (as of 2013), EUR 3.7 million had been earmarked for this, plus EUR 5 million for the renovation of the bus stop shelter, the control centre and the toilet house.
 In 2016, for structural reasons, it was decided to demolish and completely rebuild two buildings instead.
 The waiting hall will be a two-storey terminal with a glass façade and will then offer 280 seats (previously 76) as well as gastronomic facilities.
 As a result, costs in the amount of 14 million euros were assumed.
 In the meantime, the estimated costs continued to rise, initially to 30 million euros in March 2018 and to 37.7 million euros in May 2018 according to press reports.

 While buses are currently being handled at 27 stops, their number will increase to 33 as a result of the conversion, which will also halve the average handling time to 15 minutes.

 On 21 November 2017 - at the end of the first reconstruction phase - the first ten renewed stop bays were put into operation.
+The renovation is expected to last until September 2022.

+The first part of the new terminal building was opened on 22 March 2024.